klamma/ar-for-eu-book/_pages/chapters/modeling.md

 {% include image.html url="/assets/figures/modeling/MeshTopologyExample.png" base=pathToRoot description="a: Mesh as a result of a sculpting or 3D scanning process.<br/>b: Cutout of (a) showing the geometry.<br/>c: Manually retopologised mesh using quads.<br/>d: Cutout of (c) showing the geometry.
 A selection of important face loops is highlighted in green." %}

 ### Subdivision Surface Modeling

+A technique which is used for creating smooth, organic surfaces is called Subdivision Surface Modeling {% cite DKTr98 %}.
+The modeler constructs a guide mesh.
+After that, an algorithm constructs a smooth version of the modeled shape.
+It achieves this by subdividing the faces of the guide mesh and by calculating the vertex positions of the resulting mesh with regard to the vertex positions of the guide mesh.
+There are different algorithms which differ concerning the position calculation rules.
+Once the algorithm has been applied, the resulting mesh can act as a new guide mesh for the next iteration of the algorithm.
+Thus, the geometry can be smoothed further by applying the subdivision surface algorithm recursively.
+However, this also yields a mesh with more vertices {% cite CaCl78 %}.

 ## Textures